Skip to main content

 The note is particularly valuable when a prescriptive period is approaching and a creditor wishes to preserve their right to claim payment.
 By having the debtor sign a fresh promissory note, the creditor interrupts the three-year prescription period under article 2925 CCQ, starting a new period from the date of signing under article 2331 CCQ.

 Another important use case is debt restructuring, where multiple debts or obligations are consolidated into a single promissory note with revised repayment terms.
 This simplifies the creditor's management of the debtor's obligations and gives the debtor a clear, manageable repayment schedule.
-Estate planning and family financial arrangements also frequently use promissory notes to document loans between family members or advances on inheritance, ensuring proper accounting and equitable treatment of all heirs.
+Estate planning and family financial arrangements also frequently use promissory notes to document loans between family members or advances on inheritance, confirming proper accounting and equitable treatment of all heirs.
+Under Quebec law, Article 1385 of the Civil Code of Québec (CCQ) and Section 4 of the Business Corporations Act (CQLR c S-31.1) govern the core requirements for this type of document.

 What to Include in Your Promissory Note — Quebec (Billet à ordre)